stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/PWR/PWR_Stop/readme.txt

 described above.
 This behavior is repeated in an infinite loop.

 Three leds LD2, LD3 and LD4 are used to monitor the system state as following:
- - LD3 Toggling: system in RUN mode
+ - LD1 On, LD3 Toggling: system in RUN mode
  - All LED off: system in STOP mode
  - LD2 is on if EXTI Line6 is used to exit from STOP
  - LD4 is on if EXTI line17(RTC Alarm) is used to exit from STOP